top of page

 At Lykosia, our 5 dogs live inside with our family and have free range of our large backyard.
 They are cherished family members.
 We are very active with their training and take them hiking, camping, to our local beaches and forests.
 We feed our dogs a combination of balanced raw (vegetables, organs and fruit) as well as premium kibble.
 They are our life and the biggest loves!
 Our Lykos dogs are only bred once (or twice) and we continue the next generation with the pick of the litter puppies to continue to progress our bloodlines.

 Breeding is not our 'job'.
 It's our passion and hobby to develop our bloodlines, which we have enjoyed for many years.
-We own our business running an art and home decor brand.
+We run our own business as an art and home decor brand, as well as Peninsula Pawtraits Pet Photography.
 We feel that no breeder should be breeding for an income - a controversial opinion (and hated by some who partake in this kind of business), but we believe dogs deserve more than being used as "breeding machines".

-The Lykos is made up of several purebred dog breeds but contain traces of (but not limited to) the German Shepherd Dog, Alaskan Malamute and Siberian Husky as predominant breeds, selected for temperament, health and trainability.
+The Lykos is made up of several purebred dog breeds but contain traces of (but not limited to) the German Shepherd Dog, Alaskan Malamute and Siberian Husky as predominant breeds, carefully selected for a specific temperament, their health, type and trainability.

 No puppies bred by Lykosia will ever end up in a rescue organisation or shelter.
 This is written into the puppy sale contracts, which are legally enforceable.
+We protect our puppies, their bloodlines and will always stand by our word.
 Lykosia will always take puppies back and find them a good home if owners cannot keep them for any reason.
 We care for our puppies and their wellbeing - for LIFE.

-Brooke has also rescued, rehabilitated and facilitated rehoming of dogs in need, as well as also fostered for rescues and continues to support these organisations.
+Over the years, Brooke has rescued, rehabilitated and facilitated rehoming of dogs in need, as well as also fostered for rescues and continues to support these organisations through her love of animals.

 She has trained in a myriad of dog sports, including sheep herding, lure coursing, tracking, agility, obedience and protection work.
 Over the years, Brooke has also shown dogs in conformation and had her pups have achieved numerous working and conformation titles in Australian and overseas.

 With a history of intense genetic research, no expense was been spared in sourcing the world's most quality, reliable foundation dogs which made up her White Shepherd breeding program.
 Their ancestors and relatives excelled in jobs as guides for the blind, therapy, service, police, and search & rescue.
-These bloodlines have purposefully been selected as the foundations of the Lykos.
+They also had working titles such as FH1, FH2 (tracking), BH/VT (traffic-sure companion dog test), SCHH1, SCHH2, SCHH3 (protection), IPO3, (International highest level working trial qualification), including FCI World Show Winners.
+These bloodlines have purposefully been selected as the foundations of the Lykos, but focussing on lower drives but high trainability for experienced working dog owners.

 During her time involved in dogs, Brooke has: